DoctrinAB/JsAssignment/README.md

 ### Questions for fever

-1. What was the last measured temperature.
+1. What was the last measured temperature. (dropdown)
 	1. 35 to 42 degrees.
 	1. Don't know.

-2. How long have you had a fever?
+2. How long have you had a fever? (dropdown)
 	1. 0 to 14 days

-3. Do you have any of the following.
+3. Do you have any of the following. (radiobuttons, must activly select no)

 	1. Problem breathing
 	2. Stiff neck
 	3. Chest pain
 	4. abdominal pain

-4. Do you have any of the following?
+4. Do you have any of the following? (checkboxes)

 	1. Soar throat
 	2. Cough
 	3. Muscle pain
 	4. Vomiting
 	5. cough

-5. Have you recently traveled abroad?
+5. Have you recently traveled abroad? (radiobuttons)
 	1. Yes
 	2. No

 6. Shown if answered yes to question 5.
-	1. Where did you travel
+	1. Where did you travel (freetext)

+7. END - Thank you